Liam-a-34/README-Generator/README.md

 ## Questions

-If you have in questions, or bug reports, contact me at Github: https://github.com/Liam-a-34 or Email: liamallen343@gmail.com
+If you have any questions, or bug reports, contact me at Github: https://github.com/Liam-a-34 or Email: liamallen343@gmail.com